veebch/veebkeeb/README.md

 # KEEB

 A [Mechanical 3×3 Macropad](https://shop.dirtboy.industries/product/macropad-9), to access modifier keys while using apps/devices.
+Using [layers](https://get.vial.today/manual/layers.html) is how to make the most of 9 keys.

 ## Apps